magictwicks/iCU/README.md

 right now.
 Everything works from the server side except the 15 minute timer for when you are found - it should only take 5 or so more minutes.
 I guess that means at the time of me writing this its technically broken since the timer is only half-implemented.
 I'll be in class on Thursday (tomorrow) and we can get working on the rest of this thing!

+## Dependencies

+This program requires libcurl in order to make HTTPS requests.
+Make sure the `libcurl` and `libcurl-devel` libraries are installed.